 Alternative Service Break – San Francisco

 Are you looking for an ASB (Alternative Service Break) trip that challenges you to think critically about how identity and social justice are related?
-The Center for Student Leadership, Ethics, and Public Service (CSLEPS) and the GLBT Center have established an ASB trip to San Francisco which gives students the opportunity to observe, process, and strategize about intersecting social justice issues (homelessness, inadequate mental and physical healthcare, interpersonal and community violence, the school-to-prison pipeline, food deserts, and targeted discrimination and harassment, among others).
+Leadership & Civic Engagement (formerly CSLEPS) and the GLBT Center have established an ASB trip to San Francisco which gives students the opportunity to observe, process, and strategize about intersecting social justice issues (homelessness, inadequate mental and physical healthcare, interpersonal and community violence, the school-to-prison pipeline, food deserts, and targeted discrimination and harassment, among others).

 As a member of a 14-person team, you will learn about how social justice issues impact multiple communities (for example, how homelessness impacts the GLBT community, communities of color, veterans, etc.) and what it’s like for individuals to navigate multiple marginalized identities (for example, what it means to be a young transgender woman of color).
 Many times these inequalities are caused by negative attitudes of individuals AND perpetuated by our society as a whole.
 The term we use for this is “systems of oppression” (racism, sexism, homophobia, ableism, classism, transphobia, etc) and these systems can pile on top of one another, affecting every individual and community differently.